hazelgrove/phi/1-labeled-tuples/1-labeled-tuples.md

 # Introduction

 <!-- TODO: what are labeled products -->
-Labeled products are a value similar to products, but some/all elements have a label.
+Labeled products are similar to products, but some or all elements have a label.
 This label can be used then for projection.
-This allows elements within the product can be accessed either positionally or by the label.
+This allows elements within the product to be accessed either positionally or by the label.
 <!-- TODO: why do we want them in Hazel -->
-Adding labeled products helps make the tuples become more robust, so more complex products can be easily used.
-Accesing a longer tuple using only positional arguments adds unneccsary bulk to the code.
+Adding labeled products helps with readability of products, so more complex products can be easily used.
+Remembering the positions of values in along product may be difficult.
 Having labels allows for easy access of values in a product.
-The labeled products can also serve a similar use as records in other languages.
+The labeled products serves a similar purpose as records in other languages.
 <!-- TODO: what do we have now -->
-Currently only unlabeled tuples are supported in Hazel, and elements can only be accessed positionally using let statements or case statements.
+Currently only unlabeled tuples are supported in Hazel, and elements can only be accessed positionally using pattern matching (via let or case)
 # Labeled Product Types
 Syntax: `.label1 ty1, .label2 ty2, ..., .labeln tyn`